-Three different demographic models were tested (Supporting information S2).
+Three different demographic models were tested (Supporting information chapter 4).
 The basic model (constant) is based on a branching event of an ancestral population into five subpopulations of constant size 125,000 generations ago.
-Migration between neighbouring populations was allowed to varying degrees, with high migration rates from Southern France to Northern France and Southern Spain, while in accordance to the gene flow estimation, back migration is occurring more rarely (Supporting information S2).
+Migration between neighbouring populations was allowed to varying degrees, with high migration rates from Southern France to Northern France and Southern Spain, while in accordance to the gene flow estimation, back migration is occurring more rarely (Supporting information chapter 4).

-The growth model retained most parameters of the previous model, adding a population growth rate of $1.0 \times 10^{-5}$ .
+The growth model retained most parameters of the previous model, adding a population growth rate of 1.0×10^{-5} .
 In this model, every subpopulation accordingly expanded in size since they split 125,000 generations ago.